Throughout this guide, I’ll cover various Taiwan travel tips to help you save money, navigate the country, and win the locals’ love.

 Whether it’s to avoid offending someone with a particular gift or making yourself look like an ass when visiting a temple.

-Some Taiwan taboos that you should keep in mind include:
+Some Taiwan taboos to know include:

-|Taboo||What it means|
+|Taboo||What it Means|

 |Never gift in 4s||The number four sounds similar to the word “death” in Mandarin Chinese; so, it’s bad luck to gift someone four of anything|